-To answer this question, most analysts believe that not only are jobs like content writing increasingly at risk of being replaced with Artificial Intelligence, other jobs like creative writing as well as journalism will eventually be taken over by AI.
+Most tech analysts believe that just as jobs like content writing are increasingly at the risk of getting replaced by Artificial Intelligence… jobs like creative writing and journalism will eventually be taken over by AI.

 Of course the threat is real.
-And as a writer, this news can shake you, as you continue to imagine how your writing skills will eventually become obsolete and your job lost to machines.
+ChatGPT and co are becoming very popular writing alternatives.
+As a writer, you’re right to feel alarmed as you imagine how your writing skills might eventually become obsolete and your job lost to machines.

-To be factual, Artificial Intelligence is a threat to some jobs, not just writing.
-But, the sweepy conclusion on its role in the future of jobs and unemployment is not only hasty; it is also being blown way out of proportion.
+But to be more accurate, AI is a threat to a widespread number of jobs, not just writing.
+But, the hasty conclusion on its role in the future of jobs and unemployment is not only ill advised; it is also being blown way out of proportion.

 For example, it’s a fact that generative Artificial Intelligence is still at its infancy.
-So, it’ll take some time for it to mature and eventually get to where it can replace writers, if at all.
+So, it’ll take some time for it to mature and eventually shape up to replace writers, if at all.

 But notwithstanding, there are some significant reasons why artificial intelligence will not replace writers any time soon.
 And in the following paragraphs, I’ll be sharing some of these reasons with you…

-Although artificial intelligence bots can generate texts, based on patterns and algorithms inputed into it, it still lacks the ability to come up with innovative and creative ideas compared to an actual writer.
+AI generated contents are based on patterns and algorithms inputted into it, hence it has limited capacity to come up with completely innovative or custom ideas, compared to an actual writer.

 Emotional feeling is one important human elements that can enrich a piece of content, make it relatable to the target audience and even increase its possibility of achieving expected outcomes.

-While a Content Writer has the natural ability to connect to its own well spring of emotional intelligence, personal feelings and sentiments in the course of creating content, Artificial Intelligence cannot replicate such capabilities.
+While a Content Writer has the natural capacity to connect to its own well spring of emotional intelligence, personal feelings and sentiments in the course of creating content, Artificial Intelligence applications cannot replicate such capabilities.

 One of the essential tools used by story tellers to create engaging stories is literary devices like metaphor, symbolism, allusions among other writing tools.

-Combining these tools with a clear understanding of the audience and its own writing goal, a content writer gets to create powerful stories that will deliver on expected outcomes.
+Combining these tools with a clear understanding of the audience and its own writing goal, a content writer gets to create powerful stories that will resonate with the audience while delivering on expected outcomes.

 On the other hand, AI lacks the ability to understand and utilize these devices in a way that will fit in with content goals and expected outcomes, without errors.
-Thus making this one of the reasons why AI will not replace humans just yet.
+Thus making this one of the reasons why AI will not replace humans very easily.

 As a writer you don’t only get to create content, you have the capacity to edit or revise the content you create as well as effectively self-critique any piece of content, to bring out its best outcomes.